ragnarekker/icemodelling/README.md

 # icemodelling
-A one dimentional ice thickness model.
+A one dimensional ice thickness model.

 ## About the model
 We model the ice thickness evolution given daily averages for temperatures and precipitation (preferably new sno).

 ### The math and methods
 With these few parameters we:
-* Model ice thickness, including the thin ice evolution approach suggested by Ashton in his paper in 1989.
+* Model ice thickness, including the thin ice growth approach suggested by Ashton in his paper in 1989.
 * We model buoyancy change when the snow weighs down the ice, thus at some critical level water flows through the ice and slush an slush ice layers are created.
 * The dry snow sno is compacted.
 * Cloudless skies decrease the temperature.